Raising Clarrie Hall Dam

 Current stage of the proposal: Determination of the EIS

-The NSW Department of Planning, Housing and Infrastructure publicly exhibited the EIS from 25 September to 6 November 2024.
+The NSW Department of Planning, Housing and Infrastructure publicly exhibited the Environmental Impact Statement (EIS) from 25 September to 6 November 2024.
 Thank you to everyone who made a submission.

 If the Minister determines the project can proceed, the elected Council would consider consultant recommendations and the Minister’s determination, and decide to proceed on not to proceed.
-If they decide to proceed, business case planning for detailed design and construction would be undertaken, and approvals and licences for construction finalised.
+If they decide to proceed, we would undertake business case planning for detailed design and construction, and seek approvals and licences for construction.

 Why this proposal is needed